Updated November 2024

 Why We’re Having a Conversation About Social Algorithms

-In 2023, nearly every company you can think of is using social media to reach their audience.
+Right now, nearly every company you can think of is using social media to reach their audience.
 Statista published a stat that said 9 in 10 marketers in companies with 100 or more employees are leveraging social media marketing in one way or another.
 Social media is not only one of the most effective marketing channels (according to 77 percent of social media marketers polled by HubSpot), it’s also one of the most reliable customer acquisition channels for brands.

 - Two-thirds of the world’s population is online